-Tree Spring Trail is a 3.9 mile moderately trafficked out and back trail located near Sandia Park, NM that features beautiful wild flowers and is rated as moderate.
+Tree Spring Trail is a 3.8 mile moderately trafficked out and back trail located near Sandia Park, New Mexico that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from April until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Very nice trail for a quick workout and great views!
 I used to hike this trail every afternoon in the summer after work to get into shape.
 Round trip (about 3.9 miles) can be easily done in 2 hours, however, once you get to the crest overlook you will want to spend some time taking in the view.
 Note: use caution on this trail after the first snowfall.
 The mix of snow/ice/mud can be deceiving and is easy to slip on ice if you are not careful.
 Make sure you bring along some good walking poles.
 It can also be very windy and cold at the top of the crest so bring appropriate clothing.
 I am always amazed, especially in the late fall and early winter, how many people will hike up this trail in tennis shoes and light clothing and not carry any additional gear, water, food, etc. I always take my ruck with enough gear and supplies to spend the night, if necessary, matter how nice the weather may be.